 Me as text

 Expressed alphanumerically I am 664,429 lines of text and probably so are you.
 Digitally, I add up to 17,539 kilobytes (about 17.5Mb).
 I know this because someone bought me a DNA test.
 You spit in a tube then off to an ancestry website.
 When the results are ready, just download the text file.
 50 lines of this text is below.
 Those 50 lines don't make me unique but the whole 17.5 megabytes does.
-I imagine those letters and numbers might be my hair colour or how long before it falls out, or maybe the way I behave in particular situations.
-I have no idea, but whatever it is, my parents gave it to me one night in 1947, perhaps in Italy or somewhere equally romantic.
+I imagine those letters and numbers might be my hair colour or how long before it falls fell out, or maybe the way I behave in a particular situation.
+I have no idea, but whatever it is, my parents gave them to me one night in 1947, perhaps in Italy or somewhere equally romantic.

 The text file is not romantic.
-It's a list of instructions to nature, like every other living thing: make this.
-It can't be used to make another identical me, but it will be some time.
+It's a list of instructions to nature, like every other living thing: "make this".
+It can't be used to make another identical me, but it will some time.
 The file might be worth saving somewhere in case my actual DNA doesn't exist any more.
 One thing to bear in mind is that the next me would look exactly like the first, and with at least some of the same inherited behaviours, even the same long-gone parents, but that's as far as it goes.
 It would not be me.

 Genome raw data